dfelinto/blender-manual/manual/extensions/python/add-ons.rst

 check mark on the :guilabel:`Enable Add-On` box of the Add-On you wish to activate and you're done.
 The extra functionality of the Add-on is now integrated into Blender and can be used.

 To disable the functionality again, uncheck the box.
 To get more information on a certain Add-on you can press the arrow at the left of the entry and any additional information that is available will be shown.
-If the Add-On does not activate when enabled, check the :doc:`Console window <interface/window_system/console_window>` for any errors that may have occurred when loading.
+If the Add-On does not activate when enabled, check the :doc:`Console window </interface/window_system/console_window>` for any errors that may have occurred when loading.

 .. admonition:: Saving Add-On Preferences
    :class: nicetip

-   If you want an Add-On to be enabled everytime you start Blender, you will need to save your :doc:`User Preferences <preferences>`.
+   If you want an Add-On to be enabled everytime you start Blender, you will need to save your :doc:`User Preferences </preferences>`.

 Development guidelines